arx-tools/arx-convert/README.md

 ## Compression

-Arx Fatalis files are partially compressed with Stormlib Pkware and you need a separate tool for unpacking/repacking: [node-pkware](https://www.npmjs.com/package/node-pkware)
+Some Arx Fatalis files are partially compressed with Stormlib Pkware and you need a separate tool for unpacking/repacking: [node-pkware](https://www.npmjs.com/package/node-pkware)

 Also, Arx Fatalis file headers are not constant in size, but there is a tool